MSN Degree – Master of Science in Nursing Programs

 Ohio State University Online

-Ohio State University Online offers a comprehensive and affordable online MSN program that is perfect for working nurses.
-The program offers four tracks, each of which will prepare graduates for specialty certification.
+Ohio State University Online offers a comprehensive and affordable online MSN program perfect for working nurses.
+The program offers four tracks, each preparing graduates for specialty certification.
 In addition, students can choose from various clinical settings, private practices, and managed care organizations.

-The MSN program at Ohio State University Online is accredited by the ACEN, the CCNE, and the CNEA.
+The ACEN, the CCNE, and the CNEA accredit the MSN program at Ohio State University Online.
 Students must have a BSN degree from an accredited institution to be eligible to apply.

 • Location: Columbus, OH